1

 What does a process quality engineer do?

-A process quality engineer is responsible for developing, implementing, and maintaining quality standards and procedures to ensure products meet specifications.
-They analyze manufacturing processes, perform audits, and use tools like Six Sigma or statistical process control to identify and reduce defects, improving overall product quality and efficiency.
+A process quality engineer is responsible for developing, implementing, and maintaining quality processes to ensure products meet safety and performance standards.
+They analyze manufacturing procedures, perform audits, and use tools like Six Sigma or statistical process control to identify and reduce defects, often working closely with production teams to improve efficiency and quality.
+Certification such as CQE (Certified Quality Engineer) can enhance their effectiveness in this role.

 What are the key skills and qualifications needed to thrive as a Quality Process Engineer, and why are they important?